Understanding the role of polymers in nutrition

 Of the twenty amino acids found in the proteins of our body, nine are considered “essential” as they cannot be synthesised by our bodies and therefore must be acquired from the food we consume.

-To ensure that these “essential” amino acids are present, as well as providing a sufficient amount of amino acids to synthesise muscle protein, bodybuilders often consume protein supplements.
-These come in the form of the amino acid monomers themselves or as complex proteins, as found in the popularised protein shakes, which contain all of the amino acids required by the human body.
+To ensure that these “essential” amino acids are present, as well as to provide a sufficient amount of amino acids to synthesise muscle protein, bodybuilders often consume protein supplements.
+These come in the form of the amino acid monomers themselves or as complex proteins, as found in popularised protein shakes, which contain all of the amino acids required by the human body.

 The amide (or peptide) bonds that link together amino acids in peptides are formed from reactions between the amine groups and carboxylic acid groups in different amino acid molecules.
 Water is formed as a by-product and so this is called a condensation reaction.
 The reaction mechanism involves a nucleophilic acyl substitution – the amine acts as the nucleophile and the carbonyl carbon is the electrophilic site.
 To make a peptide in the laboratory, often an acid catalyst is used, which protonates the carbonyl group of the carboxylic acid, making it a stronger electrophile.